 In connection with the HMC Acquisition, the Company assumed two license agreements with Vanderbilt University to maintain exclusive rights to patents on the Company's behalf.
 The Vanderbilt Exoskeleton License Agreement was entered into as of October 15, 2012 and will continue until April 29, 2038, unless sooner terminated.
 Under this agreement, the Company is required to pay 6% of net sales of licensed patent products and 3% of net sales of licensed software products.
 The minimum annual royalty for licensed products is \$250 after July 31, 2018.
 The Vanderbilt Knee License Agreement was entered into as of March 1, 2022 and will continue until February 15, 2041, unless sooner terminated.
-Under this agreement, the Company is required to pay the remaining issue fee balance of \$100 on April 30, 2023, and pay 3.75% of net sales for licensed patent products and the minimum annual royalty is \$75 due on or before July 31, 2028.
-In addition to the assumption of the license agreements, the Company entered into transitional use agreements with Parker granting the Company access to certain information technology systems and manufacturing facilities in Macedonia, Ohio for twelve months following the date of the acquisition.
+Under this agreement, the Company is required pay 3.75% of net sales for licensed patent products and the minimum annual royalty is \$75 due on or before July 31, 2028.
+The Company also entered into transitional use agreements with Parker granting the Company access to certain information technology systems and shared services relating to manufacturing facilities in Macedonia, Ohio for twelve months following the date of the acquisition.
 As consideration for access to these resources, the Company is required to make monthly payments of \$20.